GIVE A FAQ

 Aside from skiing, what do guests do?

-Once at the lodge guests spend their days skiing and riding powder and their evenings enjoying gourmet meals, our full-service bar, massages, a wood-fired sauna and the company of old and new friends.
+Once at the lodge guests spend their days skiing and riding and their evenings enjoying gourmet meals, our full-service bar, massages, a wood-fired sauna and the company of old and new friends.

 What time are we on-snow in the morning?

 Skiers and snowboarders leave the lodge via twelve-person snowcats at 8:30 every morning.
-Depending on group abilities, guests should expect six to twelve + runs per day covering 12,000 to 20,000 vertical feet.
+Depending on group abilities, guests should expect six to eight + runs per day covering 12,000 to 20,000 vertical feet.
 Two certified guides accompany each group.

 Where do we stay?